antoinedimitriroux/Temporal-Matching-in-Link-Streams/README.md

 We developped a javascript application to generate different link-streams based on the [rollernet](http://www-rp.lip6.fr/rollernet/en/experience/experience.html) experiment, and implemented the 2-approximation and the kernel algorhtms.
 It is accessible here: [rollernet-like-tools](https://antoinedimitriroux.github.io/), source files can be found here https://github.com/antoinedimitriroux/temporal-matching-in-link-streams.io.

+### Practical use case / How it could be useful
+/!\
+Here we should explain how it could be interesting to calculate a maximum temporal matching.

 ### Example of a link-stream
 ![alt simple-link-stream-example-txt](/simple-link-stream-example.png)
 Here is a more fancy representation of these link-streams
 ![alt simple-link-stream-example-img](/simple-link-stream-horizontal-image.png)

-### Practical use case

-/!\
-Here we should try to explain how it could be interesting to calculate a maximum temporal matching.

 ### 2-approximation algorithm